Bad Racket: A Mastering Studio in Cleveland

 Preparing your files for mastering for the highest quality results.

 In general, mastering is the process of preparing mixes for production.
-It keeps in mind the quality specification of each type of reproduction, as well as the order and presentation of the song in a meaningful way.
-You will want to master the highest quality files possible, so don’t send mp3 files expecting to get the same level of quality as high quality uncompressed WAV or AIFF files.
-They can be stereo files, or multichannel, but keep in mind, this should be be final mix.
-Master Bus EQ and Compression is ok, but went in doubt, send 2 versions.
+It keeps in mind the quality specifications of each type of reproduction, as well as the order and presentation of the song in a meaningful way.
+You will want to master the highest quality files possible, so don’t send MP3 files expecting to get the same level of quality as high-quality uncompressed WAV or AIFF files.
+They can be stereo files or multichannel, but keep in mind that this should be the final mix.
+Master Bus EQ and compression is okay, but when in doubt, send two versions.

 Double triple quadruple check your final mixes